 My newborn son had colic.
 He would wake in the night several times and cry for an hour or more before I could get him back to sleep.
 I was an exhausted mess.
 And my two daughters were adapting to the new addition to the family.

-My nine year old daughter was a perfect angel, which, if I’d been paying attention, should have been a giant red flag.
+My nine-year-old oldest daughter was a perfect angel, which, if I’d been paying attention, should have been a giant red flag.
 She made no demands of me, stayed out of my way and off my radar.
 I deliriously thought, “She’s old enough to understand this situation.
 She’s fine.”
 My husband and I had heard a glowing report about her in a teacher conference before the baby’s birth.
 She has always been an excellent student, but she was not without her difficult moments at home.
 Children are inclined to give those they are closest to (and feel safest with) the backhanded compliment of their worst behavior.

 A few weeks after the baby was born, we got a phone call from the nine-year-old’s teacher.
 Our daughter had begun acting out in class.
 She had talked back to the assistant teacher and stuck her tongue out.
 Displaying a rebellious attitude at school was totally uncharacteristic.
 My heart sank.

-I realized that my daughter must not have felt ‘safe’ to act out with her overwhelmed mom.
+I realized that my daughter must not have felt ‘safe’ to push limits with her overwhelmed mom.
 So, instead, for the first time ever she was showing her worst to the outside world.
 That day after school, I sat in the car with her and talked.
 I asked about her feelings, imploring her to express anger, sadness, loss, all the thoughts she must have felt the need to keep from me.
 I suggested the feelings she might be having, and how normal, how expected they all would be.
 She could not answer, except for once or twice saying quietly, “I don’t know.”
-I became desperate for her to respond.
-I was in tears then, but still nothing.
-This one-way dialogue went on for thirty or forty minutes, but it felt like hours.
-I was beside myself.
-Just as I was about to give up and return with her to the house, my usually strong, assertive daughter spoke in a tiny, pained voice.
-“Pay attention to me.”

 From then on I made a concerted effort to let my daughter know that I could handle anything she might need to throw my way.
 I carved out a little bit of time each day just for her.
 When she saw that I was not too overwhelmed to be there for her bright and dark sides, her behavior at school returned to normal.
 I was grateful to her teacher (who, interestingly, has always been my daughter’s favorite) for alerting us to a change in our daughter immediately.